Darts and Laurels: New job portal needed - Salisbury Post

 Gov. Roy Cooper last month increased the number of people who may gather indoors to 100.
 That’s less than the number of people who might show up at a particularly contentious council meeting, but it should give council members plenty of confidence that they can safely return to in-person meetings.
 Even if the city only allows 50 public attendees, there’s plenty of room in the council chambers to space out chairs.

 The council has dealt with a number of heavy issues in the previous year, and virtual meetings have made public participation much harder.
 People who are not technologically savvy have a difficult time navigating to the Zoom meeting or tuning in via live-streaming video.
-If a video stream won’t load, meanwhile, tuning in isn’t even possible.
+If a video stream won’t load, tuning in isn’t even possible.

 Then, there are people who have limited internet access to begin with.
-If your only form of internet access mobile data from a smartphone, it’s hard to choose a Salisbury City Council meeting over other, more important or enjoyable options.
+If your only form of internet access is mobile data from a smartphone, it’s hard to choose a Salisbury City Council meeting over other, more important or enjoyable options.

 Creating an in-person option may not necessarily require all council members to sit in the Salisbury City Council chambers.
 Council members who feel uncomfortable could call in or continue to use Zoom software.